-Microcomputers are the most frequently used type of computer.
+• Microcomputers are the most frequently

+used type of computer.

+• It is also, known as Personal Computer

+(PC)

-- It is also, known as Personal Computer (PC) - A microcomputer is a small computer system designed to be used by one person at a time.
+A microcomputer is a small computer system designed to be used by one person at a time.
 Example :Desktop computers, laptops

-Unit 1.3.2-Type of Computation

-Distributed Computation

-It is a model in which components of a software system are shared among multiple computers to improve efficiency and performance.

-As per micro approach about the concept, distributed computing is limited to programs with components shared among computers within a limited geographical area.

-Parallel Computation

-It is a type of computation in which many calculations or the execution of processes are carried out simultaneously.

-Large problems can often be divided into smaller ones, which can then be solved at the same time.

-Difference Between Parallel computing

-and Distributed Computing

-S.No Parallel computing Distributed Computing

-A system whose components

-are located at different network

-computers which communicate
+Micro computers View

-and coordinate by passing their

-simultaneously messages

-2 It occurs in a single It involves multiple computers

-- computer in coordination

-3 Computer uses shared Each computer has its own

-memory memory
+Certificate in Computer Applications (CCA) © CSC Academy 2020 29 Unit 1.3.2-Type of Computation Distributed Computation • It is a model in which components of a software system are shared among multiple computers to improve efficiency and performance. • As per micro approach about the concept, distributed computing is limited to programs with components shared among computers within a limited geographical area.
+Parallel Computation • It is a type of computation in which many calculations or the execution of processes are carried out simultaneously. • Large problems can often be divided into smaller ones, which can then be solved at the same time.
+Certificate in Computer Applications (CCA) © CSC Academy 2020 30 • In parallel computing, all processors may have access to a shared memory to exchange information between processors.

+Working of parallel computation Certificate in Computer Applications (CCA) © CSC Academy 2020 31 Difference Between Parallel computing and Distributed Computing S.No Parallel computing Distributed Computing 1 Type of computation in which many calculations /executions of the processes are carried out simultaneously A system whose components are located at different network computers which communicate and coordinate by passing their messages 2 It occurs in a single computer It involves multiple computers in coordination 3 Computer uses shared memory Each computer has its own memory
-4 Processors of Computer Computers communicate with

-communicate using bus each other through network

-Unit 1.4.1 : Memory

-Computer memory is any physical device ,capable of storing information temporarily or permanently

-Memory refers to the computer hardware integrated circuits that store information for use in a computer

-Type of Memory

-Computer memory is of two basic type

-Primary memory / Volatile memory:

-Secondary Memory / Non volatile memory

-Primary memory / Volatile memory: Volatile memory is a computer storage that only maintains its data while the device is powered Example: RAM (Random access memory) is volatile.
+4 Processors of Computer communicate using bus Computers communicate with each other through network Certificate in Computer Applications (CCA) © CSC Academy 2020 32 Unit 1.4.1 : Memory Computer memory is any physical device ,capable of storing information temporarily or permanently • Memory refers to the computer hardware integrated circuits that store information for use in a computer Type of Memory Computer memory is of two basic type Primary memory / Volatile memory: Secondary Memory / Non volatile memory Certificate in Computer Applications (CCA) © CSC Academy 2020 33 1) Primary memory / Volatile memory: Volatile memory is a computer storage that only maintains its data while the device is powered Example: RAM (Random access memory) is volatile.
 When we are working on a document, it is kept in RAM, and if the computer loses power, your work will be lost.

-Secondary memory/ non-volatile memory: Non-volatile memory is a type of computer memory that has the capability to hold saved data even if the power is turned off.
-Example: Read-only memory (ROM), Hard disk, floppy disk ,etc

-Random Access Memory (RAM):

-• It is also called as read write memory or the main memory or the primary memory.

-• The programs and data that the CPU requires during execution of a program are stored in this memory.

-It is a volatile memory as the data loses when the power is turned off.

-RAM is further classified into two types-SRAM (Static Random Access Memory) and DRAM (Dynamic Random Access Memory).

-Read Only Memory (ROM) -

-Stores crucial information essential to operate the system, like the program essential to boot the computer.

-It is non volatile.
+2)Secondary memory/ non-volatile memory: Nonvolatile memory is a type of computer memory that has the capability to hold saved data even if the power is turned off.
+Example: Read-only memory (ROM), Hard disk, floppy disk ,etc Random Access Memory (RAM): It is also called as read write memory or the main memory or the primary memory. • The programs and data that the CPU requires during execution of a program are stored in this memory.
+Certificate in Computer Applications (CCA) © CSC Academy 2020 34 • It is a volatile memory as the data loses when the power is turned off. • RAM is further classified into two typesSRAM (Static Random Access Memory) and DRAM (Dynamic Random Access Memory).
+Read Only Memory (ROM) -• Stores crucial information essential to operate the system, like the program essential to boot the computer. • It is non volatile.
+Certificate in Computer Applications (CCA)

-Always retains its data.

-Used in embedded systems or where the programming needs no change.
+- Always retains its data. - Used in embedded systems or where the programming needs no change.

-• Used in calculators and peripheral devices.

-• ROM is further classified into 3 types-PROM, EPROM and EEPROM
+- Used in calculators and peripheral devices. - ROM is further classified into 3 typesPROM, EPROM and EEPROM

-Types of Read Only Memory (ROM):
+Types of Read Only Memory

+(ROM):

-PROM (Programmable read-only memory) - It can be programmed by user.
-Once programmed, the data and instructions in it cannot be changed.
+- PROM (Programmable read-only

+- memory) It can be programmed by

+- user.
+Once programmed, the data and

+instructions in it cannot be changed.